- Why buy Woodland Carbon Units?

 - Join the registry and login to search for units on offer at Markit’s RFI platform

-- Contact a project developer
+- Contact a project developer or carbon company

 - Contact us: email@example.com

 A number of well known companies have already bought PIUs in WCC-certified projects, including:

 - Thorlux Lighting

 Fuel distributor BWOC has helped to create four new woodlands in England and Scotland which will capture more than 20,000 tonnes of CO2 over the decades to come.
 One of these, Cranborne, is BWOC’s first foray into productive forestry.
 It will be managed on a “continuous-cover” basis, using natural regeneration and selective harvesting to ensure that tree cover is always maintained, comprising trees of all ages.

 Mark Wayne, Managing Director, is particularly excited by this aspect of the project: “I loved the idea of contributing to the creation of a woodland which can ensure its own permanence through the sustainable extraction of timber, and also the fact that most of the timber extracted would still be locking up carbon in wood products."